The Gospel According to John:

 themes to watch for in this Catholic Bible study

-The prologue (the Gospel According to John 1:18) establishes key themes that the Evangelist plans to develop in the Fourth Gospel.
-What thoughts do you have about how the Evangelist might be planning to use Jesus’ name to further explain who Jesus is and what constitutes Jesus’ mission on earth?
-Even if we don’t want to harbor a guess about how Jesus’ name might relate to his mission, recognizing that it’s of such importance to the Evangelist tips us off to be on the lookout for more references to Jesus’ name and to the name of God.
+The prologue (the Gospel According to John 1:18) establishes themes the Evangelist plans to develop in the Fourth Gospel.
+What thoughts do you have about how the Evangelist might be planning to use Jesus’ name to further explain who Jesus is and what constitutes his mission?
+Even if we don’t want to harbor a guess about how Jesus’ name might relate to his mission, recognizing that it’s of importance to the Evangelist tips us off to be on the lookout for more references to Jesus’ name and to the name of God.

 Q&A—a question about the connection to the Letter to the Hebrews

 The reference to the Letter to the Hebrews 1:1–2 in Question 2 on page 6 in The Gospel According to John: An Encounter with Grace & Truth uncovered a translation discrepancy between the Revised Standard Version Catholic Edition (RSVCE) and the New American Bible (NABRE).
-You can learn more about that passage in Lesson 1 Superior to Angels in The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.
+Learn more about that passage in Lesson 1 Superior to Angels in the Turning to God’s Word Catholic Bible study The Letter to the Hebrews: An Explanation of the Mechanism of Our Salvation.

+what Matthew says: The Greek αἰών (aion) comes into English as “eon.”
+Most literally, it means “age” but also can mean “the world.”
 So we can accept either translation, which means that we can view Jesus as being critically involved in the Creation of time and/or space.
 It’s usually easier for us to think about Creation in spatial terms, but the first biblical account of Creation supports the idea that God also created the construct of time when he made the sun, moon, and stars—an act of Creation described in the book of Genesis 1:14: “And God said, Let there be lights in the firmament of the heavens to separate the day from the night; and let them be for signs and for seasons and for days and years.”
 Since the Fourth Gospel points to the beginning of the book of Genesis to make the claim that Jesus is present at Creation as the creative Word of God, that would mean that Jesus is present when God created time.
 Scripture rather neatly places God and Jesus operating outside of time and space, something that’s easy to overlook since humanity is completely dependent on both and is unable to escape the confines of either.
-You can learn more about the two biblical accounts of Creation in Lesson 1 And God Said, Let There Be Light and Lesson 2 It Is Not Good That the Man Should Be Alone, both” in In the Beginning: The Book of Genesis.
+You can learn more about the two biblical accounts of Creation in Lesson 1 And God Said, Let There Be Light and Lesson 2 It Is Not Good That the Man Should Be Alone, both in the Turning to God’s Word Catholic Bible study In the Beginning: The Book of Genesis.

 WHAT DO YOU THINK is in a name?

 ?
-What do you think believing in the name of Jesus might entail?
+Consider what believing in the name of Jesus might entail.

 ?
-What do you think might be involved in being a child of God?
+What might be involved in being a child of God?

 ?
 When the Evangelist writes about the benefits that come to those who receive Jesus, gaining access to those benefits is dependent on whether we understand what it means to receive Jesus.
 In the Greek, receiving Jesus means “taking hold” of Jesus.
-In the Fourth Gospel, to receive is a dynamic verb and requires action.
-What action have you taken in your life to indicate that you’ve received Jesus?
+In the Fourth Gospel, “to receive” is a dynamic verb and requires action.
+What action have you taken to indicate that you’ve received Jesus?

 light—you could look it up in our archives

-order & chaos—you could look this up in our archives
+order & chaos—you could look this up in our archives, too

 Q&A—a difficulty in understanding